 S. Eric Lobpries II

 Eric enjoys coaching and watching his daughters play soccer.
 When reading Eric prefers science fiction and tech articles.
 Eric has a collection of old maps.
 His favorites are a pull-down classroom map from the 1920s and a map of his family's homeland, Austria, from the 1890s.
 His family would also say that Eric spends quite a bit of time volunteering at his kids' school.

 Population Health Fellow

 Arina Chesnokova, MPH is a Population Health Fellow at the Patient Care Intervention Center (PCIC) at the Baylor College of Medicine.
 She received her MPH from Columbia University in 2011 and has since worked in both the government and non-profit sectors.
 She has spent a significant amount of time at PolicyLab of the Children’s Hospital of Philadelphia, evaluating programs and leading population health initiatives.
 As a Population Health Fellow, she is leading research efforts at PCIC, implementing initiatives to leverage big data, and applying prospective and mixed method designs.
-Arina’s current foci are retrospective projects mapping risks, longitudinal behaviors, and spatial environments of Super-users in Houston, as well as the RCT design that aims to evaluate the effect of the PCIC care coordination intervention.
+Arina’s current foci are retrospective projects mapping risks, longitudinal behaviors, and spatial environments of High-Need, High-Cost patients in Houston, as well as the RCT design that aims to evaluate the effect of the PCIC care coordination intervention.

 Arina is currently between her third and fourth year of medical school at the Baylor College of Medicine.
 She plans on pursuing an OBGYN residency and working with the underserved, as she combining public health and medicine further in her career.